Combi vs System vs Regular Boiler (London) | Costs, Pros & What Fits Your Home | ARA Services

 Choose a system boiler if…

-• Plays nicely with multiple showers one after another.
+• Plays nicely with back-to-back showers.

 Choose a regular boiler if…